Canepro/rocketchat-k8s-deployment/docs/FUTURE_IMPROVEMENTS.md

 # Future Improvements & Enhancements

-**Updated**: September 6, 2025
+**Updated**: September 19, 2025
-**Context**: Official Rocket.Chat Helm Chart migration to AKS is now complete and production-ready.
+**Context**: Official Rocket.Chat Helm Chart migration to AKS is complete with cost optimizations achieved.
 Repository reorganized and enhanced monitoring fully operational.

 This document tracks potential enhancements for the Rocket.Chat on AKS deployment using official Helm charts.
 Each item includes a short outcome and implementation steps.